mohandeath/takeaway.com/README.md

 ## Wishlist
-- Adding a gridlayout for tablets in order to make the view optimised for tablets I've tried to make a clean and simple user interface for mobile devices However, I've make all @diements ready to rewrite for other screensizes my focus on this solution was narrowed down into problem-solving.
+- Adding a gridlayout for tablets in order to make the view optimised for tablets I've tried to make a clean and simple user interface for mobile devices.

+However, I've make all @diements ready to rewrite for other screensizes.

+my focus on this solution was narrowed down into problem-solving.